Free professional bipolar mood chart online here!

 5. Take firm control of YOUR mental health!

-The one I use is Optimism for Mental Health and it has been fabulous because it makes it so easy to recognize my own personal early warning signs and avoid relapse (and you can download it free).
+One I like is Optimism because it makes it easy to recognize early warning signs and avoid relapse (and you can download it free).

 The wonderful thing about mood charting is that the exact contents can be customized for each person.